Getting Started#

 This should show the program’s version and usage information.

-Running the Pipelines#
+Running the Pipeline#

 Download your MultiplEYE data#